-As the Life Online opening date of Friday 30th March fast approaches, the team working on the Life Online exhibition [open source] Is the internet you know under threat? is busy installing all of the artworks.
-This week the team will be working with artist Ross Phillips to install the final artwork and begin the installation of the gallery’s design features which have been created by Manchester-based Start JudgeGill.
+As the Life Online opening date of Friday 30 March 2012 fast approaches, the team working on the Life Online exhibition [open source] Is the internet you know under threat? is busy installing all the artworks.
+The team will then begin the installation of the gallery’s design features which have been created by Manchester-based Start JudgeGill.

 After much deliberation we were delighted to announce that the winning artists are Erin Newell and Phil Bird.

 Erin Newell graduated from the Royal College of Art in 2010.
 She was shortlisted for the 2011 Open Prize for video painting, and recently exhibited at Eastern Bloc Centre for New Media & Interdisciplinary Art in Montreal and Tyneside Cinema in Newcastle.

 Phil is CEO of an internet software development company, Perfect Channel.
 He has worked on projects for numerous organisations including: BBC, V&A, Specsavers, London Underground, and The Guardian.
 This is their first collaboration on an artwork.

 Erin Newell and Phil Bird’s artwork, 1 and another, celebrates the web’s open source spirit of sharing and collaboration.
 1 and another enables visitors to build a physical representation of an idea created online.
 The online visitor creates a pixel-by-pixel image using a grid.
 The pixels correlate to physical blocks in the gallery where visitors work together to build a physical manifestation of the image, one block at a time, based on its virtual blue-print without the foresight of the overall end result.